starling021/rat-n/README.md

 ![mcli](https://user-images.githubusercontent.com/54115104/66684993-f95cf300-ec83-11e9-8b65-f51568fa8e82.png)

-    INFO: After a session is established, we can execute commands on that device through the Mouse (MPL) CLI.
+    After a session is established, we can execute commands on that device through the Mouse (MPL) CLI.
 We can show all available commands by typing "help".

 ## Taking pictures

-    INFO: Both iOS and macOS payloads have picture taking capability.
+    Both iOS and macOS payloads have picture taking capability.
     The picture command lets you take a picture from the iSight on macOS as well as the front or back camera on iOS.

 ## Tab completion

-    INFO: Similar to most command line interfaces, MPL supports tab completion.
+    Similar to most command line interfaces, MPL supports tab completion.
 When you start typing the path to a directory or filename, we can complete the rest of the path using the tab key.

 ***